PP-R PIPE, PROTOTYPE FUSION MACHINE LEAVE NOTHING TO CHANCE AT SPECTACULAR NEW HOTEL AND CASINO

 Kirlin needed to fabricate and install a piping system to connect a central chiller plant to all of the casino’s outlying buildings, including the iconic guitar-shaped hotel and spacious pool area.
 The company had originally planned to use carbon steel joined with mechanical couplings for the casino expansion and remodel, but when asked to take a second look at the job site setup they decided that the situation called for a more innovative approach.

-To that end, Kirlin consulted with Ferguson, the largest wholesale distributor of residential and commercial plumbing supplies and pipe, valves and fittings in the U.S., to get Ferguson’s thoughts on how to mobilize the job and make sure it stayed on schedule.
+To that end, Kirlin researched various products and methods to help mobilize the job and make sure it stayed on schedule.

-Kirlin liked what they discovered about Aquatherm polypropylene-random (PP-R) pipe, including weight up to 70 percent less than metal pipe, which allowed the installation crews to move, mobilize, and fabricate the pipe quickly and efficiently with less fatigue and risk of injury; an anticipated life span of 60 or more years; resistance to corrosion and scaling; and virtually leak- proof heat-fusion connections that require no welding, open flames, or fire watch.
+In the process, Kirlin liked what they learned about Aquatherm polypropylene-random (PP-R) pipe.
+Aquatherm’s benefits included weight up to 70 percent less than metal pipe, which allowed the installation crews to move, mobilize, and fabricate the pipe quickly and efficiently with less fatigue and risk of injury; an anticipated life span of 50 or more years; resistance to corrosion and scaling; and virtually leak- proof heat-fusion connections that require no welding, open flames, or fire watch.

 After seeing what it offered, Norris said Kirlin abandoned the conventional welded system and adopted the fusible PP-R piping system as its new build strategy.